Ottoman Empire: Expansion and peak (1453–1566)

-The son of Murad II, Mehmed the Conqueror, reorganized both state and military, and on 29 May 1453 conquered Constantinople, ending the Byzantine Empire.
+The son of Murad II, Mehmed the Conqueror, reorganised both state and military, and on 29 May 1453 conquered Constantinople, ending the Byzantine Empire.
 Mehmed allowed the Eastern Orthodox Church to maintain its autonomy and land in exchange for accepting Ottoman authority.
 Due to tension between the states of western Europe and the later Byzantine Empire, most of the Orthodox population accepted Ottoman rule, as preferable to Venetian rule.
 Albanian resistance was a major obstacle to Ottoman expansion on the Italian peninsula.

 In the 15th and 16th centuries, the Ottoman Empire entered a period of expansion.
 The Empire prospered under the rule of a line of committed and effective Sultans.
 It flourished economically due to its control of the major overland trade routes between Europe and Asia.
 (Note: A lock-hold on trade between western Europe and Asia is often cited as a primary motivation for Isabella I of Castile to fund Christopher Columbus's westward journey to find a sailing route to Asia and, more generally, for European seafaring nations to explore alternative trade routes (e.g., K.D.
 Madan, Life and travels of Vasco Da Gama (1998), 9; I. Stavans, Imagining Columbus: the literary voyage (2001), 5; W.B.
 Wheeler and S. Becker, Discovering the American Past.
 A Look at the Evidence: to 1877 (2006), 105).
 This traditional viewpoint has been attacked as unfounded in an influential article by A.H.
 Lybyer ("The Ottoman Turks and the Routes of Oriental Trade", English Historical Review, 120 (1915), 577–588), who sees the rise of Ottoman power and the beginnings of Portuguese and Spanish explorations as unrelated events.
 His view has not been universally accepted (cf. K.M.
 Setton, The Papacy and the Levant (1204–1571), Vol. 2: The Fifteenth Century (Memoirs of the American Philosophical Society, Vol. 127) (1978), 335).)

 Sultan Selim I (1512–1520) dramatically expanded the eastern and southern frontiers by defeating Shah Ismail of Safavid Iran, in the Battle of Chaldiran.
 Selim I established Ottoman rule in Egypt by defeating and annexing the Mamluk Sultanate of Egypt and created a naval presence on the Red Sea.
 After this Ottoman expansion, competition began between the Portuguese Empire and the Ottomans to become the dominant power in the region.